Pesquisa-UFCAT/metapy/LEARN_PROB_GA.md

 </h3>

 <p aling = "justify">
 A genetic algorithm functions as a search heuristic, drawing inspiration from Charles Darwin's evolutionary theory.
-This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation.
+This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction in order to produce offspring of the next generation <a href="#ref1">[1]</a>.
 </p>

 <h3>